jinghuazhao/TWAS-pipeline/README.md

   ls /genetics/bin/TWAS/WEIGHTS_$1| sed 's\/\\g' > $pop.lst
 done
 ```
 To align strand, AWK program from the `TWAS` web site is also available from `/genetics/bin/TWAS`.
+As usual, executable files such as `TWAS.sh` and `twas2.sh`, `twas2-collect.sh` are availble from the $PATH environment.

 #### EXECUTIONS